-Please mind that these policies might change any time with immediate effect.
+Please mind that following policies might change any time with immediate effect.
 For up-to-date info refer to IATA Travel Center or each country authorities.

-On tourism restriction reopening for all world countries refer to Countries Reopening Their Borders For Tourism: The Complete List on Travel Off Path website.
+On tourism reopening for all world countries with detailed information refer to excellent Bring Back Travel website.

 When it will be absolutely hassle-free to travel to Bhutan again?

-While it is impossible to predict the course of the COVID-19 pandemic, given the international pandemic situation and especially virus spread in neighboring India, the outlook is not very good.
-Since Bhutan is following strict zero-death from COVID-19 policy, the chances of tourism reopening in 2020 are quite low.
-The fears of “second wave” in Autumn is increasing uncertainty as well.
+While it is impossible to predict the course of the COVID-19 pandemic, outlook is quite good for 2021.
+Since Bhutan is following strict virus eradication policy, the chances of tourism reopening in 2020 and beginning of 2021 are quite low.

 Is festival schedule affected?

 Spring festivals, including Paro Tshechu, were cancelled as a result of social distancing measures.
-While no official decision was made on Summer and Autumn season events, festivals will probably not be held until the danger of COVID-19 outbreak ceases.
-In case of tourism reopening, the situation will be probably considered safe enough for festivals to be held.
+In autumn some festivals are being held without the presence of public.
+In case of tourism reopening in 2021, we expect festivals to be held as scheduled.

 If I already booked the trip to Bhutan, should I cancel?

-If your trip was supposed to start before the end of November, you should definitely reschedule or cancel.
+If your trip was supposed to start before the end of 2020 or in the beginning of 2021, you should definitely reschedule or cancel.
 Although authorities did not indicate anything clearly, we believe there is zero chance for borders to open that soon.
-If your tour is planned for December onwards, you might still keep some hope and wait.
-You should consult your Bhutanese tour operator about cancellation conditions.
+If your tour is planned for Spring 2021 onwards, you might keep fingers crossed and wait.

 What is Firefox Tours policy towards COVID-19 cancellations?

-Firefox Tours did refund the full amount paid for the tours to all guests who didn't reschedule their trips for later.
-Only exception is card payment fees which were already taken by the banks and thus can't be refunded.
+Firefox Tours did refund the full amount paid for the tours to all guests who didn't reschedule their trips for later period.
+Only exception are payment fees which were already taken by the banks and thus can't be refunded.
 We will keep this policy towards all COVID-19 related tour cancellations until the situation gets officially back to normal.
 We are also trying to return full amount paid to us to purchase flight tickets, anyway this depends on airlines' policies.

 You can register with us to get info when Bhutan reopens.
-You can also start planning your tour with us, be it for 2021.
+You can also start planning your tour with us in 2021.
 We will not require any financial or other commitments before the official tourism reopening is announced.

 Is Bhutan prepared to contain possible COVID-19 outbreak?